fserb/bkc/pages/substrate/substrate.md

   }
 ```

-There's one more thing left before we can see something.
+There's one more thing left before we can see the results.
 We need to set up an
 initial condition.
-First, we clean the canvas.
+First, we should clean the canvas.

 ```add:#Sub#const.